Legislature OKs vouchers for all students to use for private, parochial schools

 But Sen. Martin Quezada, D-Glendale, said there's a reason for the loss of students.

-"We created the crisis,'' he said, by not properly funding public schools.
+"We created the crisis'' by not properly funding public schools, he said.
 "And we are at fault for people wanting to look for other choices.''

-And what's worse, he said, is that the people who have been able to afford the cost of private school already have their kids there.
+What's worse, he said, is that the people who have been able to afford the cost of private schools already have their kids there.

+"Now we've just handed them a check for $7,000 for each one of their kids,'' said Quezada, referring to the amount of each voucher.

 "We are perpetuating the discrimination, we are perpetuating the inequity, we are in fact codifying the segregation of our schools,'' Quezada said.